 If the gauge dropped into the well after its initial blowout was dislodged, mud could then be pumped into the hole to equilibrate the oil pressure and stop the leakage from the fissures.
 It took six full days for the gauge to finally be removed, and by day seven, 165,000 gallons of mud had been pumped into the hole, slowing the leaking oil but not stopping it.
 It wasn’t until day ten of the crisis – after pumping another thirteen thousand barrels of mud into the well – that the leakage finally subsided.
 Cement was then poured on top of the mud, permanently sealing the well and ending the immediate danger.

 Back in the Marvel Comics Universe, the Sub-Mariner flies over the skies of New York City towards the United Nations.
 Someone in the crowd below exclaims, “It’s a bird, it’s a plane, it’s Mr. Spock!”
-Luckily a television news reporter is able to clarify that “it’s actually Prince Namor of Atlantis, accompanied by the girl Dorma, who’s landing on the U.N.
+Luckily a television news reporter is there to correct them, telling those watching at home, “It’s actually Prince Namor of Atlantis, accompanied by the girl Dorma, who’s landing on the U.N.
 Plaza.
 An anxious world is breathlessly waiting to see what happens when he does.”

 After easily disarming the police sent to stop him, Namor makes his way onto the floor of the General Assembly.
 “We’ll listen for five minutes, Namor – but only because you’re the leader of a country,” one of the delegates tells him.
 “When you’ve had your say, you can get out.”